-Acne affects approximately 650 million people (9.4% of population) around the globe, and ranks the eight most widespread disease worldwide.1,2 The cause of acne is multifactorial, involving hormone imbalance and the body own immunity and genetics.3
+Acne affects approximately 650 million people (9.4% of the population) around the globe and ranks among the eight most widespread diseases worldwide.
+1,2 The cause of acne is multifactorial, involving hormone imbalance, the body’s own immunity and genetics.
+3

-The classic view on acne puts excessive oil production from the oil gland in the skin as the starting point of acne, follows by skin thickening, bacterial multiplication, and ends with inflammation.
+The classic view on acne puts excessive oil production from the oil glands in the skin as the starting point of acne, followed by skin thickening, bacterial multiplication, and inflammation.

-Recently, acne is identified as an inflammatory disease, with micro‐inflammation being the root cause that starts the acne cycle.4,5 Acne is a member of the six chronic diseases (insulin resistance, diabetes, obesity, cancer, increase body mass index, and acne) that are associated with an over-activation of the regulator that controls nutrient/energy/redox sensor and protein synthesis in human body (mTORC1 protein complex).6
+Recently, acne has been identified as an inflammatory disease, with microinflammation being the root cause that starts the acne cycle.
+4,5 Acne is a member of the six chronic diseases (insulin resistance, diabetes, obesity, cancer, increased body mass index, and acne) that are associated with an over-activation of the regulator that controls nutrient/energy/redox sensor and protein synthesis in the human body (mTORC1 protein complex).
+6

 - Rocha, M. A.; Bagatin, E., Adult-onset acne: prevalence, impact, and management challenges.
 Clin Cosmet Investig Dermatol 2018, 11, 59-69.